-A motion was made by Commissioner Hardin, seconded by Vice Mayor Burrie, to APPROVE/ADOPT the item under the Consent Agenda.
+motion made Commissioner Hardin, A was bv seconded bv Vice Mayor Burrie. to APPROVE/ADOPT the item under the Consent Agenda.
 The motion carried unanimously.

-2. 18-156 A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF POMPANO BEACH, FLORIDA, APPROVING AND AUTHORIZING THE PROPER CITY OFFICIALS TO EXECUTE A THIRD AMENDMENT TO THE LICENSE AGREEMENT BETWEEN THE CITY OF POMPANO BEACH AND PROSERVE CONCEPTS, INC.; PROVIDING AN EFFECTIVE DATE.
+2. 18-156 A RESOLUTION OF THE CITY COMMISSION OF THE CITY OF POMPANO BEACH, APPROVING AND THE PROPER FLORIDA, AUTHORIZING CITY OFFICIALS TO EXECUTE A THIRD AMENDMENT TO THE LICENSE AGREEMENT BETWEEN THE CITY OF POMPANO BEACH AND PROSERVE CONCEPTS, INC.; PROVIDING AN EFFECTIVE DATE.